andrew-codechimp/HA-Battery-Notes/docs/entities.md

 ## Battery+
 `sensor.{{device_name}}_battery_plus`

-An enhanced battery sensor that mirrors the normal battery but with additional attributes specific to battery notes.
+An enhanced battery sensor that duplicates the normal battery but with additional attributes specific to battery notes.
+Use the battery+ sensor on dashboards with secondary information fields/templates etc to display battery notes specific details along with the battery level.
 The original battery can optionally be hidden by adding a [configuration setting](./configuration.md).

 | Attribute | Type | Description |